What is it?

 You can also toggle ON the option to allow Guest registrants.
 Guest registrants are event attendees that are not members.
 Here you can set a limit on the number of guest registrants allowed in one submission.

-Finally, if you would like the form to Create prospect profiles for guest registrants, toggle that option ON.
+If you would like the form to Create prospect profiles for guest registrants, toggle that option ON.

 After configuring the Properties of the event section, drop the appropriate custom and built-in attributes, as well as any form fields or presentation elements you like.